ehuss/reference/src/introduction.md

 ### Rules

 r[example.rule.label]
-Rule identifiers appear before each language rule enclosed in square brackets.
+Rule identifiers appear before each language rule, enclosed in square brackets.
 These identifiers provide a way to refer to and link to a specific rule in the language ([e.g.][example rule]).
 The rule identifier uses periods to separate sections from most general to most specific ([destructors.scope.nesting.function-body] for example).
 On narrow screens, the rule name will collapse to display `[*]`.

 The rule name can be clicked to link to that rule.